djradon/public-notes/prdct.rdf.md

 ### n-ary relations

 - aka [[t.cs.semantic-web.relationship-to-entity-conversion]]
+  - although you can also express multiple "arguments" as a list, see http://www.ninebynine.org/RDFNotes/RDFFactsAndRules.html#xtocid-75600719
 - sure you can use a class per relation, but...
 - "Considerations when introducing a new class for a relation